From partially ordered monoids to partially ordered groups via free nuclear preimages: Residuals and order in free nuclear preimages

 In other words, $\alg{M}$ is ideally residuated if for each $a, c \in \alg{M}$ the downsets

-are non-empty and finitely generated.
-(One might say, by analogy with the theory of equational unification, that a \mbox{residuated} pomonoid has unary residuation type while an ideally residuated pomonoid has finitary residuation type.)
+are non-empty and finitely generated.\footnote{Borrowing the terminology used in the theory of equational unification, we might also say that \mbox{residuated} pomonoids have unary residuation type while ideally residuated pomonoids have finitary residuation type, meaning in the latter case that the inequalities $a \cdot x \leq b$ and $x \cdot a \leq b$ have a finite number of maximal elements and each element lies below a maximal one.}

 \begin{fact} Let us define the following operations on $\Id \alg{M}$:

 Then in $\Id \alg{M}$

 If $\alg{M}$ has a multiplicative unit $\1$, then $\below \1 \bsps \below a = \below a = \below a \sps \below \1$ in $\Id \alg{M}$. \end{fact}